-LIGHT MANUFACTURING - See "manufacturing, light."
+LIGHT MANUFACTURING - See Article XX.

-LOT - A legally recorded and defined parcel of land or two (2) or more contiguous parcels to be used as a unit under the provisions of these regulations.
+LOT - A legally recorded and defined parcel of land.

-LOT AREA - The total area within the confines of the boundary lines of a lot.
-The "lot area" shall not include any part of a public right-of-way which it fronts or abuts.
+LOT AREA - The total area within the boundary lines of a lot.
+The "lot area" does not include any part of a road right-of-way.

-LOT, CORNER - A lot abutting on two (2) or more intersecting streets where the interior angle of intersection does not exceed one hundred thirty-five (135) degrees.
-A "corner lot" shall be considered to be in that block in which the lot fronts.
-[See "lot line," Subsection (1)(a).]
+LOT, CORNER - A lot abutting 2 or more intersecting streets where the interior angle of intersection does not exceed 135 degrees.
+A "corner lot" is considered to be in that block in which the lot fronts.
+See "Lot Line," Subsection (1)(a).